 - Bring along extra towels, paper towels, plastic bags, newspapers, and a pet odor neutralizer.
 Hopefully, you won’t need the cleaning supplies, but if you do, you’ll be glad you brought them along.

 - If your new pup is coming home on someone’s lap, then a properly fitted, wide, flat collar or harness attached to a flat leash should go on before you get in the car.
 “Properly fitted” means cannot slip off over his head.
 It can be tempting to fit the collar loosely so as not to upset your puppy, but that can lead to paws and jaws getting caught in the slack as well as the collar coming off entirely.
 Fit the collar so a finger can get under it easily but it cannot come off over his head.
-Is the collar a bit too large?
+Is the collar a bit too large and cannot be adjusted any smaller?
 Then unclip it, twist one end completely around once or twice then try again.
 That shortens the collar and is is a short-term solution that works.

-- And yes, keep the leash on as well, because puppies are squirmy and holding the leash can mean the difference between a scary moment and a safe one.
+- And yes, keep the leash on because puppies are squirmy and holding the leash can mean the difference between a scary moment and a safe one.
 Also, bring along a chewy – rawhide sticks or retriever roll rawhides make good in-car projects.
 You can hold the rawhide as your pup works on it.

 - Crating your new buddy?
 Then leave this flat collar on in the crate; you’ll want to have a good hold of him when you open the crate door.